twagar11/ansible-labs/archive/2-ansible-fundamentals.md

 ```

 4. We can see that the command still fails because although
-    [fenago] is in [/etc/sudoers], it is not allowed to
+    [ubuntu] is in [/etc/sudoers], it is not allowed to
     run commands as [root] without entering a [sudo]
     password.
 Luckily, there\'s a switch to get Ansible to prompt us for
     this at run time, meaning we don\'t need to edit our
     [/etc/sudoers] file:

 ```
-$ ansible -i production-inventory frontends_emea_zone -a /usr/sbin/pvs -u fenago --become --ask-become-pass BECOME password:
+$ ansible -i production-inventory frontends_emea_zone -a /usr/sbin/pvs -u ubuntu --become --ask-become-pass BECOME password:

 frontend1-emea.example.com | CHANGED | rc=0 >>